Australian Open champion Madison Keys loses in the US Open's first round to Renata Zarazua of Mexico

 What else happened at the US Open on Monday?

 Brazilian teenager João Fonseca, who turned 19 on Thursday, won his U.S. Open debut, defeating Miomir Kecmanovic 7-6 (3), 7-6 (5), 6-3 in front of a raucous crowd of his countrymen.
 Another precocious player, 18-year-old Canadian Vicky Mboko, who was seeded 22nd, was eliminated by two-time major champion Barbora Krejcikova 6-3, 6-2.
 Two-time Wimbledon champion Petra Kvitova, who is 35, played her last match before retirement, losing to Diane Parry 6-1, 6-0, and 2022 U.S. Open semifinalist Caroline Garcia, 31, also exited the final tournament of her career, eliminated 6-4, 4-6, 6-3 by Kamilla Rakhimova.
 Frances Tiafoe, a two-time semifinalist in New York, beat Yoshihito Nishioka in straight sets.
-Venus Williams and Carlos Alcaraz were scheduled to be on court at night.
+At night, Venus Williams lost her first Grand Slam match in two years, and Carlos Alcaraz faced Reilly Opelka later.

 Who is on Tuesday's schedule at the US Open?